Meta description is to CTR what Robin is to Batman.

 - CTR: A content differentiated by way of meta description can arise curiosity and result in a user clicking your weblink than that of the competitor.
 In that manner, meta desc can drive higher CTRs.

-- Engagement: If your meta desc (along with SEO title) aligns with the page content that follows, it results in an engaged user.
+- Engagement: If your meta description (along with SEO title) aligns with the page content that follows, it results in an engaged user.
 And Google loves a page that is engaging.

 Therefore, meta description indirectly boosts your SEO by impacting traffic, CTR and engagement.